220th Siege Battery, Royal Garrison Artillery: Hundred Days Offensive

 A lull followed on IV Corps' front, but the artillery remained active, 56th Bde firing 1–2000 rounds per day until Third Army launched the Second Battle of Bapaume on 31 August.
 The New Zealand Division of IV Corps took Bapaume while 56th Bde fired on Villers-au-Flos beyond.
 On 2 September 56th Bde supported 127th (Manchester) Brigade's tricky attack on Villers-au-Flos.
 220th Siege Bty was rested from 6 to 9 September, then returned to action shelling Dead Man's Corner for the New Zealanders.
 IV Corps attacked at the Battle of Havrincourt on 12 September as Third Army closed up to the Hindenburg Line.
 After another lull, all of 56th Bde's batteries opened up on trenches and strongpoints for the Battle of Épehy on 18 September.
-Although IV Corps only had a minor role in the attack, it was strongly counter-attacked that night and the howitzers helped to repulse this.Edmonds, 1918, Vol IV, pp. 370, 380, 410, 469-70, 493.
+Although IV Corps only had a minor role in the attack, it was strongly counter-attacked that night and the howitzers helped to repulse this.

 There were only minor operations until 27 September, when the 6-inch howitzers fired a barrage and concentrations on selected strongpoints to support 5th Division's attack on the Hindenburg Line defences (part of the Battle of the Canal du Nord).
 The howitzers then fired gas shells as well as high explosive on the trenches round Gouzeaucourt as the Germans abandoned their defences.
 There were several days of bombardment before the Second Battle of Cambrai opened on 8 October, with 56th Bde's 6-inch batteries moving up to the Escaut Canal.
 On 10 October 220th Siege Bty moved forward again to Caudry to operate directly under 37th Division as it pursued the Germans across the River Selle.
 IV Corps' guns then had a quiet period until 20 October, when the corps joined in the Battle of the Selle, taking the high ground beyond the river.
-The 6-inch howitzers executed a fire programme, then spent the night harassing roads behind the German lines.Edmonds & Maxwell-Hyslop, 1918, Vol V, pp. 43–5, 157, 203, 239–41, 329, 334–5, 338-9, 343, 364–5.
+The 6-inch howitzers executed a fire programme, then spent the night harassing roads behind the German lines.